1. Who is the data controller

 - The unified Case Timeline: the /case-timeline page reads your existing past analyses and medication tracker from local storage and renders them as a single horizontal visualization.
 It does not copy or save anything; it is a read-only view of data that already lives on your device.
 Clearing your past analyses or medication tracker will cause the corresponding markers to disappear from the timeline.

 - Symptom journal entries: each day you use the symptom journal at /symptoms, the mood rating, symptom list with severity values, seizure records (including optional duration, time of day, aura, after-effects, and possible trigger), and any free-text note you add are saved only in your browser’s local storage.
 Entries are never sent to our servers or to Anthropic.
-The 30-day trends chart, pattern callouts, and appointment-prep export (accessible from /symptoms/export) all run entirely in your browser.
+The 30-day trends chart, pattern callouts above it, and appointment-prep export (accessible from /symptoms/export) all run entirely in your browser.
 When you choose the export, the resulting one-pager is produced by your browser’s own print-to-PDF feature and is not uploaded anywhere by us.
 Clearing browser data, or using the “Clear all data” control in Cookie Settings, removes your journal entries.

 bsc:appointment:v1key.
-Question generation is rule-based and runs entirely in your browser — no AI call is made and nothing about your prep packet is sent to our servers, to Anthropic, or to any third party.
+Question generation is rule-based and runs entirely in your browser; no AI call is made and nothing about your prep packet is sent to our servers, to Anthropic, or to any third party.
 The print-to-PDF view is produced by your browser’s own print feature and is not uploaded anywhere.
-Clearing browser data, or using the “Clear all data” control in Cookie Settings, removes your prep data. - Beyond-treatment view: the page at /beyond-treatment is gated by an explicit choice you make on a one-button setup card: “set up my surveillance view” or “not yet, tuck this away for now”.
-We never infer your phase from your timeline or any other data.
-Your choice is stored under
+Clearing browser data, or using the “Clear all data” control in Cookie Settings, removes your prep data. - Post-visit debriefs: when an appointment date you saved on /prep passes, the countdown widget prompts you to capture a short debrief: what the doctor said, what changed, what’s next, and anything you wish you’d asked.
+The debrief record (date, optional provider and visit kind, your four text fields, and selected change-tags) is stored in your browser only, under the same

 bsc:carePhase:v1.
 If you set up surveillance, a second key,bsc:survivorship:v1, holds your surveillance rhythm (next/last MRI date, cadence, and an optional imaging facility name) and your late-effects monitor entries (the category you chose from a fixed list, a 0–10 severity, optional free-text notes, and which entries you flagged for your next visit).
 Both keys live only in your browser; nothing about your beyond-treatment view is sent to our servers, to Anthropic, or to any third party.
 The printable care-plan summary is rendered by your browser’s own print feature and is not uploaded anywhere.
 Clearing browser data, or using the “Clear all data” control in Cookie Settings, removes your phase choice and your beyond-treatment data. - Technical logs: retained for up to 30 days for abuse prevention and debugging, then deleted or aggregated.